Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 If you're intimidated by the idea of giving your staff challenging feedback, remember that it is a Biblical practice.
 Throughout the New Testament, the apostles challenged one another on their ministry practices.
 Paul even had to call Peter out publicly when his misguided approach to ministry was driving people away from Christ (Galatians 2:11-14)!

 Although we recommend taking a more gentle approach to your ministry evaluations, rest assured that giving feedback is part of healthy church culture.
+In fact, it has been shown to improve church culture.

 Every Church Survey Sample You Could Ever Use